-Distribute copies of the "Bingo" activity sheet, and allow time for students to review it.
+Distribute copies of the "Bingo" activity sheet (#2), and allow time for students to review it.
 Then, give the following directions:

-- Move around the room and ask each of your classmates to sign their name in a square that describes one of their strengths.
-For example, if a square reads "knows how to swim," find a classmate who knows how to swim and ask them to sign that square. - Your goal is to get bingo.
+- Move around the room, and ask your classmates to sign their names in a square that describes one of their strengths.
+For example, if a square reads "knows how to swim," find a classmate who knows how to swim and ask him or her to sign that square. - Your goal is to get bingo.
 That means that you must fill five squares in a row with names.
 Completed rows may read across, down, or diagonally. - A person's name cannot be in any winning row more than once. - When you have filled a row with signatures, call out, "Bingo!" - If you sign your name to something, you may be asked to prove it. - You have five minutes to play.